doc4d/docs/docs/ORDA/privileges.md

 Every user request sent within the session is evaluated against privileges defined in the project's `roles.json` file.

-Assigning a permission action is like putting a lock on a door.
-Only sessions with privilege having the corresponding key (i.e., a permission) will be able to open the lock.

 If a user attempts to execute an action and does not have the appropriate access rights, a privilege error is generated or, in the case of missing Read permission on attributes, they are not sent.

 ![schema](../assets/en/ORDA/privileges-schema.png)